ghc-proposals/ghc-proposals/proposals/0741-scoped-values.rst

 ::

-  data param [univocal] PARAM_CONSTR ty_vars = PAYLOAD_TYPE
+  data scoped KEY_CONSTRUCTOR ty_vars = VALUE_TYPE

-Parameters are nominal.
+Keys are nominal.
 They are type constructors that obey standard Haskell namespacing and visibility rules.

-They can have one of two resolution strategies:
-"relaxed" (the default) and "univocal"
-(defined by adding the ``univocal`` flag to the parameter declaration).

-All parameters are inhabitants of the special open kind ``Param``.
+All keys are inhabitants of the special open kind ``ScopeKey``.

-It is possible to declare polymorphic parameters, that is parameter constructors that expect one or more type variables.
+It is possible to declare polymorphic keys, that is key constructors that expect one or more type variables.
-The RHS (the type) can refer to the parameter variables, which means that the payload type can depend on the type arguments passed to the constructor.
+The RHS (the type) can refer to the key variables, which means that the value type can depend on the type arguments passed to the key constructor.

-The new syntax is only allowed when the ``NominalImplicitParams`` extension is enabled.
+The new syntax is only allowed when the ``ScopedValues`` extension is enabled.

 Changes in the grammar